Konstantin Mihailović

-Konstantin Mihailović, also known as Constantine of Ostrovica, born in 1430, was a Serbian soldier and author of a memoir of his time as a Jannissary in the army of the Ottoman Empire.
+Konstantin Mihailović, also known as Constantine of Ostrovica, born in 1430, was a Serbian soldier and author of a memoir of his time as a Janissary in the army of the Ottoman Empire.
 Mihailović was born in the village of Ostrovica, near Rudnik in the Serbian Despotate.
 His book, Memoirs of a Janissary (Успомене јаничара) was written at the end of the 15th century, probably between 1490 and 1501, and provides a unique insight into life in the Ottoman Army of the time.
 Mihailović's stated motivation in writing the book was to provide a detailed account of the Ottoman state and its military structure in order to assist the Christian powers in their struggle against the Ottomans.

 Memoirs

 His memoirs give no insight into his early life.
 Instead, they begin in 1455, when an army under the command of Sultan Mehmed II laid siege to the castle of Novo Brdo for forty days.
 The Ottoman Army had marched from Edirne via Sofia in a campaign to establish certain control over the area that is now Kosovo.
 At the time, Novo Brdo was a rich mining city for silver.
 The garrison surrendered on June 1, 1455.
 According to Mihailović, the Sultan stood at the small gate of the castle and sorted the boys from the girls.
 He then sorted the women on one side of a ditch, and the men on the other.
 He then ordered all men of any distinguished rank or importance decapitated.
 The young women and girls, some 700 of them, were taken and given to soldiers and Ottoman commanders.

 Following this, the young boys, some 320 of them including Mihailović and his two brothers, were taken to be trained as members of the janissaries.
 He wrote later that he and nineteen other boys ran away during the night near a village called Samokovo, only to be recaptured, bound, and beaten.
-The area in which he was referring to was most likely Samokovo in Serbia, located about 63 kilometers north of Pristina, and 204 kilometers south of Belgrade.
 He writes that one year later he was present at the Siege of Belgrade.
 While it is likely that he was present, he had not been with the Ottomans long enough to have become a janissary by that time.
 Mihailović goes into great detail about that siege and the events that followed.